Lineal: A linear-algebraic Lambda-calculus: Motivations

-In its current state our language can be seen as a specification language for quantum programs, as it possesses several desirable features of such a language: it allows a high level description of algorithms without any commitment to a particular architecture, it allows the expression of black-box algorithms through the use of higher order functionals, its notation remains close to both linear algebra and functional languages.
-The game is then be to prove that some quantum program expressed in a standard way (as a composition of universal quantum gates, say) is observationally equivalent to such a specification (a term of our language) under the operational semantics given next.
+In its current state, our language can be seen as a specification language for quantum programs, as it possesses several desirable features of such a language: it allows a high level description of algorithms without any commitment to a particular architecture, it allows the expression of black-box algorithms through the use of higher-order functionals, its notation remains close to both linear algebra and functional languages.

+Besides quantum computing, this work may bring contributions to other fields, which we now develop.